8 Blog Examples for Your Inspiration

 Instead, artist Jorge Blanco dedicates most of his blog’s space to media coverage of his exhibits.
 To make sure his work gets the same attention as it would in a gallery, he arranges high-resolution photos of his colorful pieces against a white backdrop to create maximum contrast.
 Jorge might be a sculptor, but he’s certainly mastered the principles of design in this two-dimensional medium, too.

 Clearly Tabitha must have read our article on how to become a social media influencer (especially step #8!).
-Indeed, her blog is a stellar example of how adding an online venue for personal thoughts and advice can act as a powerful engine for building your brand.
+Indeed, her personal blog is a stellar example of how adding an online venue for her thoughts and advice can act as a powerful engine for building your brand.

 She doesn’t simply dish out fashion and beauty advice to her audience of mommas and mommas-to-be, she also hands over the tools to make it all happen via a “Shop the Post” widget.
 Placed at the end of blog posts, this widget allows viewers to replicate her look.
 And with Pinterest “Save” buttons hovering over each picture, fans can keep her glamorous aesthetic on hand for inspiration.

 There’s more than one way to answer the question of what is a blog, and Lizzy Hadfield provides an especially photogenic one.
 This blog example serves as the visual diary of a stylish fashionista and marketing influencer.

 Using the Wix Pro Gallery to arrange her images and posts in a grid website layout, Lizzy fills up the screen with softly colored pics that retain a cohesive visual language.
 This layout looks just as great on her mobile website version, too, with the different posts compiled into one long, full-screen scroll.